Including Atmospheric Extinction in a Performance Evaluation of a Fixed Grid of Solar Panels: Introduction

+According to the installers, our panels face azimuth 135\arcdeg (i.e., southeast).
+The pitch of the upper set of panels was measured by them to be 24\arcdeg.
+Later we did our own measurements using a phone application called Measure and found that the upper set of panels is pitched 23.3\arcdeg ~to the horizontal, while the lower set of panels is pitched 20.2\arcdeg ~to the horizontal.
+We adopt the average value (21.75\arcdeg) for subsequent analysis.

-According to the installers, the panels face azimuth 135\arcdeg (i.e. due southeast).
-The pitch of each roof is 24\arcdeg.
-The vector perpendicular to the panels intersects the celestial sphere at azimuth 135\arcdeg and elevation angle 66\arcdeg in the horizon system of celestial coordinates.\footnote[4]{Basic information on the celestial sphere can be found online at http://people.tamu.edu/~kevinkrisciunas/cel\_sphere.html .} Let us call this position P. Its elevation angle and azimuth must have some uncertainty ($\pm$ 1 or 2 degrees in each coordinate).
-Such uncertainty will not have a {\em significant} effect on the main results presented here, as some experiments assuming azimuth 128\arcdeg, elevation angle 70\arcdeg for point P showed.
+The vector perpendicular to the panels intersects the celestial sphere at azimuth 135\arcdeg and elevation angle 68.25\arcdeg in the horizon system of celestial coordinates.\footnote[4]{Basic information on the celestial sphere can be found online at http://people.tamu.edu/~kevinkrisciunas/cel\_sphere.html .} Let us call this position P. Its elevation angle and azimuth has an uncertainty of perhaps $\pm$1 deg in each coordinate.
+Such uncertainty will not have a significant effect on the main results presented here.

+Now, just as the sky is brighter and brighter during morning twilight, and the world outside is not pitch dark on a cloudy day, solar panels can generate some power even if no sunlight is directly incident upon them.
+However, since light from the Sun's photosphere is so much brighter than sunlight scattered by the various components of the Earth's atmosphere, here we try to characterize the power output from the solar panels solely from direct sunlight.
+To characterize the performance of the solar panels we will need to calculate the elevation angle and azimuth of the Sun at multiple times on any given day.

 For an object like the Sun that transits the celestial meridian south of the zenith for an observer in the northern hemisphere situated north of the Tropic of Cancer,\footnote[5]{In Hilo, Hawaii, for example, at latitude +19.7\arcdeg, the Sun transits the celestial meridian {\em north} of the zenith for about two months each year starting on May 18th.} the maximum elevation angle above the horizon will be: